-Consistent with ACT's mission, it is important to share information with those who have a legitimate reason to use it, or who can provide educational or career opportunities to you.
-ACT will not sell personally identifying information we collect through the Site or through ACT Products without your explicit consent.
-ACT will only disclose personally identifying information as set forth below, and as described in the Product Addendum for specific Products.
+It is important and consistent with ACT's mission to share information with those who can provide educational or career opportunities to you or who have another legitimate purpose to use your information.
+ACT will not sell your personally identifying information without your express consent, and will only disclose personally identifying information as set forth below and as described in the Product Addendum for certain Products.